aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

 A military power during the 17th century, Sweden has not participated in any war in almost two centuries.
 An armed neutrality was preserved in both World Wars.
 Sweden's long-successful economic formula of a capitalist system interlarded with substantial welfare elements was challenged in the 1990s by high unemployment and in 2000-02 by the global economic downturn, but fiscal discipline over the past several years has allowed the country to weather economic vagaries.
-Indecision over the country's role in the political and economic integration of Europe delayed Sweden's entry into the EU until 1995, and waived the introduction of the euro in 1999.
+Sweden joined the EU in 1995, but the public rejected the introduction of the euro in a 2003 referendum.

 People Sweden